ddarren/baseball/README.md

 Dependency Injection done through property injection has been utilized throughout the application.

 If an object is not given a dependency by an outside source, then it will use a default dependency.
-This allow an object to be functional independently without coupling it to an externality such as a dependency injection framework.
+This allows an object to be functional independently without coupling it to an externality such as a dependency injection framework.
 A similar alternative to this approach would be to have default dependency be a null object (null object pattern).
 In that case the object can still be functional, but calls to the default dependencies would do nothing.